Speed up things in scalac and sbt

 or (in CI scripts):

-If you are working on several projects at once you might consider using bloop for staring one, global JVM and having each sbt instance actually run within it.
+If you are working on several projects at once you might consider using bloop for starting one global JVM and having each sbt instance actually run within it.

 Careless database

-If you run any kind of integration tests against the database, you are probably annoyed by how long it takes (compared to mocks or in memory db).
-Still, you want to run them against an actual database, to make sure you haven’t accidentally used that one feature of your DB library that doesn’t work with your RDMS of choice (e.g. Slick + upsert + older PostgreSQL).
+If you run any kind of integration tests against the database, you are probably annoyed by how long it takes (compared to mocks or an in-memory DB).
+Still, you want to run them against an actual database, to make sure you haven’t accidentally used that one feature of your DB library that doesn’t work with your RDBMS of choice (e.g. Slick + upsert + older PostgreSQL).

 echo 'fsync = off' >> /etc/postgresql/9.6/main/postgresql.conf